Jeremy809/Workplace/README.md

 Sampling point and date, non-essential or highly sparse variables were excluded to streamline exploratory data analysis and modeling.

-The cleaned and filtered dataset was exported as:
+The cleaned and filtered dataset was updated and saved as: River_water_parameters_cleaned.csv

 6. Exploratory Data Analysis (EDA)